 1/2 cup milk

-- Add the beaten yogurt and tomato puree.
-Add a little water to avoid the spices from burning.
-Cover and cook on low heat till a layer of oil separates from the gravy.
+5. Add the tomato puree.
+Cover and cook on low heat till oil separates from the gravy.

-- Add the milk and butter.
+5. Now, add the milk while stirring continuously.
+Next, add the butter.
 Mix to even out all the ingredients in the gravy.
-Add garam masala powder.
 Cover and cook on low heat till the chicken is done.